KILTprotocol/docs/docs/chain/collator.md

 You can configure where to store the session keys using the `--keystore-path` option.
 Since the collator will collate only for the parachain, there is no need to add this to the relaychain part of the command.

+#### Storage Root Error

+Due to an issue in the caching implementation in substrate, it is recommended to reduce the cache size.
+Otherwise the node might get blacklisted by other peers and ultimately disconnected from the p2p network.
+This would prevent a collator from producing blocks.

+Through out this guide the option `--state-cache-size=1` was added to reduce the cache size to 1 Byte.

 ### Obtain the node executable

 <Tabs